Overview

 Type Destructuring in metadef

-The record and tuple type expressions support the destructuring syntax, allowing you to declare multiple types in one metadef
+The record and tuple type expressions support the destructuring syntax, allowing you to declare multiple types in one metadef statement.

 metadef t_person: (